florian-beetz/bachelor-thesis/thesis.md

 accessed by other modules [@Mac2017].
 Readability relations between modules can be set up using the `requires` clause in the module descriptor.
-By definition every module reads itself, but the reads relation is by default not transitive.
+By definition, every module reads itself, but the reads relation is by default not transitive.

-So inside the `java.prefs` module, accessing types from the `java.xml` module like the `Document` type is allowed as shown in the excerpt of the class `java.util.prefs.XmlSupport` in [@lst:reads-example], but a module that only `requires java.prefs` can not access types from `java.xml`.
+So inside the `java.prefs` module, accessing types from the `java.xml` module like the `Document` type is allowed as shown in the excerpt of the class `java.util.prefs.XmlSupport` in [@lst:reads-example], but a module that only `requires java.prefs` cannot access types from `java.xml`.

 ```{#lst:reads-example .java caption="Excerpt of `java.util.prefs.XmlSupport`"}
 package java.util.prefs;